compusophy/docs/docs/run-node/advanced-configuration.md

 This section denotes all additional configuration values at the root of the config file.

 ```
-logFile: <string> - the path to the log file for the node
 listenGrpcMultiaddr: <multiaddr> - the multiaddr this node will listen on for gRPC calls
 listenRESTMultiaddr: <multiaddr> - the multiaddr this node listen on for REST requests
 ```